cantstopthesignal/frames-per-second/README.md

 A simple web tool to explore the differences between animated frames per second and motion blur.

-The site is publised as [http://frames-per-second.appspot.com](http://frames-per-second.appspot.com).
+The site is published as [http://frames-per-second.appspot.com](http://frames-per-second.appspot.com).

 Technologies Used